-This letter is forward looking and sets out:
+This letter is forward looking, in respect of your firm's activities in the RML portfolio (regulated mortgages), and sets out:

-- Our views on the key risks of harm for NBLs' mortgage customers over the next 2 years - Our expectations about what NBLs should consider when mitigating the key risks for these customers - An update on FCA work relating to mortgage prisoners, our environmental, social and governance (ESG) strategy and Brexit. - Our FCA regulatory strategy
+- Our views on the key risks of harm for RMLs' mortgage customers over the next 2 years - Our expectations about what RMLs should consider when mitigating the key risks for these customers - An update on FCA work relating to mortgage prisoners, our environmental, social and governance (ESG) strategy and Brexit - Our FCA regulatory strategy

-Our key risks of harm and expectations have been developed alongside our other mortgage portfolios to ensure a holistic and consistent approach across the FCA.
+Our key risks of harm and expectations have been developed alongside those for our other mortgage portfolios to ensure a holistic and consistent approach across the FCA.

 You and your Board should carefully consider the degree to which your business presents these key risks of harm and review your strategies for mitigating them.
-You should be prepared to demonstrate how you and your Senior Managers are taking reasonable steps to address these risks and we expect you to promptly remediate newly identified issues.
+You should be prepared to demonstrate how you and your Senior Managers are taking reasonable steps to address these risks and we expect you to promptly remediate newly identified issues yourselves.